1953 Ceylonese Hartal: Government response

 With major civil unrest throughout the island and appearance of breakdown of law and order, the police struggled to bring the situation under control due to the sheer numbers of the crowds and rioters.
 The government panicked, and the Cabinet of Ministers boarded HMS Newfoundland, a light cruiser of the Royal Navy that was in the Colombo harbour.
 There they had several sessions, including sessions with senior offices of the police and the armed forces.
-The Sir Oliver Gunathilaka, Governor General in-consultation with Prime Minister Senanayake placed the country under provincial emergency regulations.
+Sir Oliver Goonetilleke, Governor General in consultation with Prime Minister Senanayake placed the country under provincial emergency regulations.
 The armed forces were deployed to assist the police to bring the situation under control.
-Senanayake took ill, and Gunathilaka took command of the security forces from the Queen's House.
+Senanayake took ill, and Goonetilleke took command of the security forces from the Queen's House.
 The army began to suppress riots and hartal was eventually stopped.

 The hartal was scheduled for only one day, but in some cases the crowds were so worked up that they continued until the morning of the 13th.
-Shaun Goonewardene held that there was no intent to continue the demonstrations after the 12th, while Edmund Samarakkody suggested that the demonstrators were ready to go on only if the leadership had given them a signal.
+Shaun Goonewardene held the view that there was no intent to continue the demonstrations after the 12th, while Edmund Samarakkody suggested that the demonstrators were ready to go on only if the leadership had given them a signal.

 In many areas the police and demonstrators clashed and at least ten people were killed.

 Aftermath

 Immediate outcome

 Prime Minister Dudley Senanayake was badly affected by the crisis, having taken gravely ill at the height of the Hartal.
-He resigned as Prime Minister on the 12 October 1953 on health grounds, leaving politics and the public limelight.
-The United National Party remained in control of the government, while Colonel Sir John Kotelawala took over as Prime Minister.
+He resigned as prime minister on the 12 October 1953 on health grounds, leaving politics and the public limelight.
+The United National Party remained in control of the government, while Colonel Sir John Kotelawala took over as prime minister.
 The rice subsidy was partially restored, and various foreign policy initiatives were undertaken to brighten Ceylon's image abroad, including entry into the United Nations in 1955.

 The hartal would eventually shake the apparent invincibility of the UNP government which would go on to lose the 1956 elections to the Sri Lanka Freedom Party (SLFP) under S. W. R. D. Bandaranaike, who contested under the "Sinhala only" slogan.
-Dudley Senanayake return to politics and went on to serve as Prime Minister on two other occasions, for four months in 1960, and a full term from 1965 to 1970.
+Dudley Senanayake return to politics and went on to serve as prime minister on two other occasions, for four months in 1960, and a full term from 1965 to 1970.